Princeton, New Jersey: Film

+In 1974, Captain Kirk (William Shatner) himself did a commercial in Palmer Square.
+He extolled the benefits of Promise Margarine!

 TV and radio

 The 1938 Orson Welles radio broadcast of The War of the Worlds, is set partly in nearby Grover's Mill, and includes a fictional professor from Princeton University as a main character, but the action never moves directly into Princeton.

 The 1980 television miniseries Oppenheimer is partly set in Princeton.

 George Lucas's Young Indiana Jones television series, a spin-off of the Indiana Jones film franchise, showcases Princeton in three episodes.
 Princeton is the hometown of the main character, archaeologist and adventurer Indiana Jones, whose father, Henry Jones, Sr. is a university professor.
 Princeton features prominently in the episodes "Spring Break Adventure" and "Winds of Change," though the Princeton scenes were actually filmed in Wilmington and Durham, North Carolina.

 The TV show House was set in Princeton, at the fictional Princeton-Plainsboro Teaching Hospital, and establishing shots for the hospital display the Frist Campus Center of Princeton University.
 The actual University Medical Center of Princeton at Plainsboro opened on May 22, 2012, exactly one day after the finale of House aired.